-In September of 2017, Colin Oliphant – a low-level drug seller and user – was relaxing at a friend’s house in Fife, Scotland when he was confronted by his drug supplier, William Richardson, over a £200 cocaine debt.
+This article originally appeared on VICE UK.
+In September 2017, Colin Oliphant—a low-level drug dealer and user—was relaxing at a friend’s house in Fife, Scotland, when his drug supplier, William Richardson, confronted him over a $270 cocaine debt.
 Richardson, a convicted heroin smuggler, came armed with a hammer and hit Oliphant with a blow so forceful that splinters of his rib blew open his lungs, killing him within hours.
 Richardson, who was "full of bravado" after the attack, was convicted of culpable homicide at Edinburgh’s High Court earlier this month.

 This week at Manchester Crown Court, three members of a drug gang were jailed for carrying out a lethal punishment beating on Ian Bendall, also over a drug debt.
-Bendall, a long-term heroin user, had started selling drugs for Alexander Smith, but had reportedly run-up a £300 debt.
-In June of last year, Bendall was bundled into a car, taken to wasteland and subjected to a "brutal" attack in which he was kicked and stamped on by Smith and two other men, and then dumped outside his Bolton home.
+Bendall, a long-term heroin user, had started selling drugs for Alexander Smith but had reportedly run up a $400 debt.
+In June of last year, Bendall was bundled into a car, taken to a wasteland, and subjected to a "brutal" attack in which Smith and two other men stamped and kicked him before dumping him outside his Bolton home.
 He died from the beating four days later.

 The repercussions of not paying even the smallest debts can be medieval in their severity.
 Stories of people being killed for less than the price of two pints are not uncommon.
-In July of last year, two dealers in Hemel Hempstead were jailed after they stabbed Adam Watt to death because he ran off without paying for a £10 bag of crack.
-Last August, Liverpool heroin dealer Michael Cullen was jailed for 12 years for slitting customer Christopher Hall’s throat with a Stanley knife because he did not pay him for a £20 bag of heroin.
-The wave of violence across British prisons has been fuelled by inmates finding themselves in debts over Spice.
+Last July, two dealers in Hemel Hempstead, England, were jailed after they stabbed Adam Watt to death because he ran off without paying for a $10 bag of crack.
+Last August, a Liverpool heroin dealer, Michael Cullen, was jailed for 12 years for slitting customer Christopher Hall’s throat with a Stanley knife because he did not pay him for a $20 bag of heroin.
+The wave of violence across British prisons has been fueled by inmates finding themselves in debts over synthetic cannabis.

-There are multiple tales of drug debt-related kidnap, sexual violence and torture, sometimes carried out by specialist drug debt enforcers, with the level of sadism usually rising with the amount of money owed.
-One police expert hostage negotiator I spoke to told me that his force got at least one call-out a week to advise on a drug debt-related kidnapping.
+There are multiple tales of drug debt–related kidnapping, sexual violence, and torture, sometimes carried out by specialist drug debt enforcers, with the level of sadism usually rising with the amount of money owed.
+One police expert hostage negotiator I spoke to told me that his force got at least one call-out a week to advise on a drug debt–related kidnapping.

-The intensity of the violence around drug debts is not just a mark of the hot-headedness and thuggery that characterises parts of the criminal world, it's a vital tool used by drug gangs to send out a message to both the law-abiding and criminal communities: they are not to be messed with.
+The intensity of the violence around drug debts is not just a mark of the hot-headedness and thuggery that characterizes parts of the criminal world; it's also vital tool used by drug gangs to send out a message to both the law-abiding and criminal communities: They are not to be messed with.

-A drug dealer selling pills and weed socially will increase their customer base and therefore profits by having a reputation as easy-going.
+A drug dealer selling pills and weed socially will increase his customer base and therefore profits by having a reputation as easy-going.
 But in the more professional and cut-throat street heroin and crack-selling markets, or in the highly lucrative cocaine smuggling game, it is essential not to be seen by customers or rivals as an easy target for rip-offs.
-The drug selling game is built on a mix of respect, trust and brute force.
-As one Glasgow cocaine trafficking gang told a kidnapped debtor before torturing him, breaking his leg with a sledgehammer and blowing his kneecaps off, "It’s not about the money, it’s the fucking principle."
+The drug selling game is built on a mix of respect, trust, and brute force.
+As one Glasgow cocaine-trafficking gang told a kidnapped debtor before torturing him, breaking his leg with a sledgehammer, and blowing his kneecaps off, "It’s not about the money, it’s the fucking principle."

 Drug debts are contagious.
 It's not just those who owe money who are targeted, but also their family and friends.
-In Liverpool, the knee-jerk threat of the teenage dealer calling in a debt is no longer a punch-up round the corner, it’s: "I’m going round yer ma's."
-Last March, a disabled grandmother from Manchester, Barbara Dransfield, had most of the bones in her face broken with a baseball bat because her son owed dealers £100 for cannabis.
-In August, two drug debt enforcers were jailed after biting a man’s nose off at a Christmas party in Teignmouth, Devon because of his son’s £1,000 drug debt.
+In Liverpool, the knee-jerk threat of the teenage dealer calling in a debt is no longer a fistfight around the corner.
+Instead, it’s: "I’m going round yer ma's."
+Last March, a disabled grandmother from Manchester, Barbara Dransfield, had most of the bones in her face broken with a baseball bat because her son owed dealers $130 for cannabis.
+In August, two drug-debt enforcers were jailed after biting a man’s nose off at a Christmas party in Teignmouth, England because of his son’s $1,300 drug debt.

-Research into drug debt intimidation in Ireland carried out by criminologist Dr Johnny Connolly at Limerick University’s Centre for Crime, Justice and Victim Studies has uncovered an escalation in violence directed at drug users' mothers and grandparents in the last decade.
+Research into drug-debt intimidation in Ireland carried out by criminologist Dr. Johnny Connolly at Limerick University’s Centre for Crime, Justice, and Victim Studies has uncovered an escalation in violence directed at drug users' mothers and grandparents in the past decade.

 The Irish research found evidence of women being coerced into performing sexual acts to pay off drug debts, and teenagers committing suicide because they couldn't pay them.
-Half of the drug debt victims were physically attacked and a third had their property damaged.
+Half of the drug debt victims were physically attacked, and a third had their property damaged.
 Yet very few ever reported this to the authorities.
 When the evidence thrown up by the reports into drug debt could no longer be ignored by police, they found themselves hamstrung.
 "The Guardia’s National Drugs Unit was determined to do something about this," says Connolly.
-"They met victims in plain clothes outside police stations, but no one wanted to take it to prosecution, they were too scared.
+"They met victims in plainclothes outside of police stations, but no one wanted to take it to prosecution.
+They were too scared.
 There was nothing the police could do."

 Those who have accrued small debts are asked to sell drugs to pay them off, or store drugs or guns.
 Either way, they are unwittingly being sucked into the drug market.
 It’s a tactic used by drug gangs in persuading teenagers to become part of the rising "going country" phenomenon across Britain.
 Drugs debts, including staged robberies of runners, are also used to maintain people in debt bondage and to prevent them going on the straight and narrow.